 In an earlier Test Automation blog, I touched upon the current state of automation, addressed common myths about test automation, and identified the reasons why people look to test automation as a viable solution.

-In this blog post, my colleague Rob Virdee and I tackle an issue that all product owners and QA professionals urgently need to address: how to achieve return on investment (ROI) from test automation.
+In this blog post, my colleague Rob Virdee and I tackle an issue that all product owners and QA professionals urgently need to address: how to achieve a return on investment (ROI) from test automation.

-According to the most recent international software benchmark testing report, over 90% of organizations see a ROI from automating their testing processes – with 76% of organizations achieving an ROI within one year.
-That’s encouraging enough to impress even the most skeptical budget-conscious executive.
+According to the most recent international software benchmark testing report, over 90% of organizations see an ROI from automating their testing processes – with 76% of organizations achieving an ROI within one year.
+That’s encouraging enough to impress even the most sceptical budget-conscious executive.
 But, to achieve ROI in such a short period requires taking the right steps.
 Specifically, you must address: 1) What testing should be automated; 2) How to implement test automation; and 3) The measures of success you should use.

 Return on Investment: What Tests to Automate

 To achieve ROI on your test automation efforts, focus on three areas.

 First, you should automate those tests related to the aspects of your software that are absolutely fundamental.
 This ‘suite’ of tests, referred to as regression tests, must take place whenever any change to functionality or feature is modified.
 For instance, if your software product has an e-commerce component to it, you want to ensure that the processing of payments is always stable.
 That means the consumer-facing processes, as well as those related back-end administrative tasks, must work flawlessly.
 In this example, the tests that come together to validate the e-commerce functionality is an example of a regression suite where test automation should be applied.

 Second, you should automate those testing activities that require a high degree of manual effort.
 Such mundane and repeatable tests are a logical focal point for automation because the cost per test is higher than the cost per test for those that require little manual effort.